 Greta Gerwig’s directorial debut, Lady Bird, has become a cultural phenomenon.
-Earning 100% on Rotten Tomatoes while garnering the most reviews in history, it would be an understatement to say that this indie film far exceeded commercial expectations.
-When I heard about this film, I wondered, how did this subtle look into the mundane life of a teenager, a topic that has been done many times over, hit a note with audiences across the nation, when films like The Edge of Seventeen and The D.U.F.F. did better than expected, but not even close to as well as Lady Bird?
-I figured, maybe it had the mental illness strains that The Perks of Being a Wallflower thrived on, or a tragic love story like The Fault In Our Stars, but it didn’t have either of these.
+Earning a score 100% on Rotten Tomatoes while garnering the most reviews in history, it would be an understatement to say that this indie film far exceeded commercial expectations.
+When I heard about this film, I wondered, how did this subtle look into the mundane life of a teenager, a topic that has been done many times over, hit a note with audiences across the nation when films like The Edge of Seventeen and The D.U.F.F. did better than expected, but not even close to as well as Lady Bird?
+I figured, maybe it contained the mental illness strains that The Perks of Being a Wallflower thrived on, or a tragic love story like The Fault In Our Stars, but it didn’t have either of these.
 So what made this film so special?

 Not only is the storyline more relatable, but Lady Bird finally gives us a teenage female protagonist who isn’t consumed by unnecessary selfishness and emotion.
 Of course she has her moments, like stressing her dad out about paying for an expensive New York college, but I think one of the most important scenes in the film is when Lady Bird stands next to her mother in the kitchen, who is giving her the silent treatment, and apologizes to her, telling her how selfish she is and how she loves her mom and so on.
 Once again, there was no big lesson she had to learn in order to apologize to her mom or to confess her selfishness, but instead it’s just her naturally feeling guilty and apologetic for how she made her mother feel, something most daughters experience.
 Speaking as a daughter myself, I don’t think it’s reaching to say that, even if we don’t actually believe we did something wrong, as soon as our mothers make that transition from anger to sadness over something we did (no matter how minuscule), we immediately break down and beg for forgiveness.
 Anger is fine.
 Sadness is not.
 It’s just the nature of the relationship.
-Just like when Lady Bird and her mother fight while shopping.
-One minute they’re at each others throats, the next they are gushing over how pretty a dress is.
+When Lady Bird and her mother fight while shopping, one minute they’re at each others throats, and the next they are gushing over how pretty a dress is.
 Nothing explodes, Lady Bird isn’t so full of herself that she resents her mother to the point where she does something like steal her car or drink until she’s hospitalized to get back at her.
 The relationship is honest with ups and downs, with the characters not just being defined by the downs, but also by the ups.
 It’s easy to exploit negative parts of a relationship to enhance conflict, and the film does this a bit with Lady Bird secretly applying to colleges her mother dissapproves of, but it doesn’t ignore the positive points either.
 And that is something the audience latches on to, because real life doesn’t just include the scars people leave, but also the warmth they bring.
 Thus, with Lady Bird reacting appropriately in both positive and negative scenarios, she doesn’t bring that over-the-top selfish behavior that plagues most teenage films with female leads.

 So overall, Lady Bird is a special film and hits home with so many people in a way that similar movies don’t because it doesn’t scream out “THE WORLD OWES ME AND IT’S ALL YOUR FAULT SO LET ME DESTROY EVERYTHING.”
 Instead, it provides the audience with an honest representation of most female teenagers and how they react to the different relationships in their lives and the different experiences they face.
 Women are strong and more often than not, when we go through embarrassing moments or frustrating fights with our parents, we deal with them and move on.
 We don’t usually fester in the frustration for years, like most coming of age films with female leads seem to portray.
 Sometimes our pain is loud and sometimes it’s quiet, but Lady Bird reminds us that we always seem to take the good with the bad and get through life one day at a time.